 You have been working with a software outsourcing team and they have not been doing a good job.
 Your current team could be creating poor quality code, or taking a lot of time in creating the product or charging you more, there could be several reasons you are not happy with them.
 It is time to change your team.
 Before you change your software development team, you need to make sure you have everything with you and create a software development checklist.
 You have to ensure you have access to all the documents, source code, infrastructure and designs that you can handover to your new team.
-Simpalm is one of the best IT staffing companies in Chicago, with that experience we have created a comprehensive software development checklist that you should follow to secure your intellectual property
+We have created a comprehensive software development checklist that you should follow to secure your intellectual property

 1. Know your tech stack

-You should make sure that you know what tech stack has been used to build your frontend and backend.
+You should make sure that you know what tech stack has been used to build your frontend backend and full stack development.
 This is the first question you will be asked from your new team.
 Below are examples of some of tech stack used:

 Mobile App Stacks: Native iOS (Swift), Native Android (Java or Kotline), ReactNative, Xamarin, Flutter.